Through different eyes and unique sympathy gifts, the burden of grief can be released with the intention of sharing the hurt or feeling of loss.

 Our hearts tell us.
 We want to give something as a gesture of assistance, but what sympathy gifts can we give?

-Remember.
-We are all so individual in our grief.
+we are all so individual in our grief.

 No one knows how long we hold onto it to let it go it's course or how quickly we send it away to continue on with our lives.